benkonz/benkonz.github.io/_posts/2020-07-28-building-a-brainfuck-compiler-with-rust-and-llvm.md

 +++ exited (status 0) +++
 ```

-`ltrace` traces all of the system calls of an executable, so we should see a call to `calloc` and a call to `free`.
+`ltrace` traces all of the library calls of an executable, so we should see a call to `calloc` and a call to `free`.

 We'll need to setup some boilerplate code to read in our input file and iterate through all of the characters.
 After `builder.build_store(ptr, data_ptr_basic_val);`, add